RikudouSage/SourceGenerators/README.md

 }
 ```

-If you'd run `composer install` or `composer dump-autoload` right now, you would get `UnimplementedPartialClassException`
+If you'd run `composer install` right now, you would get `UnimplementedPartialClassException`
 saying: `The class 'App\HelloWorld' is partial and must be implemented by a source generator.`.
 So let's create one!

 ```php